WadeKelley/t-school-microservice/README.md

         }'
         EOF
     ```
-If the POST request returns HTTP response 200 - OK, means the document is successfully inserted.
-Igonre the response message 'Unexpected d'.
+You are good to go, if POST request returns HTTP response code 200.
+You can ignore the response message like *Syntax error* or *Unexpected 'd'*.

 To query the account that you just inserted use url http://localhost:8080/micro/account?accountId=14402